hildjj/node-abnf/README.md

     });

 ### .Parse(input, callback)
-Parse the given input (string, filename, or readable stream), then call the callback with an error (will be null on success) and a Rules object
+Parse the given input (string or readable stream), then call the callback with an error (will be null on success) and a Rules object

+### .ParseFile(input, callback)
+Parse the file with the given name, then call the callback with an error (will be null on success) and a Rules object

 ### Rules.defs